symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 Background
 **********

-Alice is developing a simple app to send 10 nem:xem to Bob.
+Alice is developing an app to send 10 nem:xem to Bob.
 She wants to know if the transaction has reached the network before sending Bob an email.

 When announcing a transaction in NIS1, you had to wait to get the response from the node.
 Catapult works differently.
 When a transaction is announced, the REST API server will always return an OK.

 As a result, the developer does not have to wait until the server returns a response, being able to make more responsive apps.
 However, it is developer's responsibility to check the transactions status and ensure it is confirmed.

-On the other hand, keeping track of transactions status adds unnecessary complexity to simple projects.
+On the other hand, keeping track of transactions status adds unnecessary complexity to small projects.
 It also increases the difficulty when migrating from NIS1.

 nem2-camel aims to solve these problems by providing a server that listens to the Catapult REST calls and acts as a proxy.
 When it detects a transaction announcement, it waits for the confirmation via :doc:`WebSockets<../../concepts/listener>` and returns the message to the HTTP call.